haramnasir24/tasty-reacts/README.md

 ## Future Improvements:
 1. use React helmet for meta tags (SEO)
-2. deploy app on Vercel
-3. implement this app in a framework (NextJS) for performance
+2. implement this app in a framework (NextJS) for performance

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------